ArtursTorsters/git-branch/README.md

 - Files opened in Visual Studio Code are automatically associated with the active Git branch.
 - Easily switch between branches to access the files specific to each branch.

-## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ArtursTorsters/git-branch/blob/master/LICENSE.md) file for details.